marcioj/specify-core/docs/manual/source/writing-tests.md

 ## Synchronous tests

-Synchronous tests are pretty straight forward, Buddy will work with anything that can throw an error in case of failures — this means you can bring-your-own assertion library.
+Synchronous tests are pretty straight forward, Hi-Five will work with anything that can throw an error in case of failures — this means you can bring-your-own assertion library.
 Node's assert, Chai, should.js?
 They all get some love!